bbc/dvbcss-synckit-ios/README.md

 ### 3. Import frameworks into the project

-In your own project (or the project for the example app `SyncKitVideoSyncDemoApp`), you need to import the iOS frameworks.
+In your own project, you need to import the iOS frameworks.

 You will find them in their build location in the workspace's folder in `DerivedData/synckit/Build/Products/Release-iphoneos/`.

 To import them, select your project's main target and go to the project's settings:

 ![XCode settings](img/xcode_settings_1.png)

 Next, in the General tab, go to the Embedded Binaries and click on the [+] button to add the frameworks.
 In the dialog that follows, click on the *'Add Other...'* button:

 ![XCode settings](img/xcode_settings_2.png)

 Now add these frameworks from this folder in the workspace folder: `DerivedData/synckit/Build/Products/Release-iphoneos/`:

 * `AsyncSocket.framework`